-In alignment with the region's goals of Vision Zero, METRO has set aspirational targets of zero fatalities related to all three modes: rail, fixed route, and demand response.
-Targets for injuries, safety events, and Mean Distance Between Failures (MDBF) remain consistent with their five-year rolling averages between 2015 and 2019, as submitted to FTA with its 2020 targets.
-In developing benchmarks and performance targets, METRO used a rate of per 100,000 vehicle revenue miles.
-The Transportation Policy Council approved the Tier I regional transit targets on June 25, 2021, as shown in the following table.
+In alignment with the region's goals of Vision Zero, METRO and Island Transit have set aspirational targets of zero fatalities related to all three modes: rail, fixed route, and demand response, and the Tier II transit agencies have set future targets to zero to align with the region's Vision Zero Policy set by the Transportation Policy Council.
+Targets for injuries, safety events, and Mean Distance Between Failures (MDBF) remain relatively consistent with their five-year rolling averages between 2015 and 2019, as submitted to FTA with its 2020 targets.
+For Tier I, across all modes, roughly half of the targets were met.